 “System Firm” means, with respect to a Transaction, that the Product subject to the Transaction is intended to be supplied from a generation asset or assets specified in the Transaction.
-Seller’s failure to deliver under a “System Firm” Transaction shall be excused: (a) if such failure is solely the result of the failure of Seller to schedule the dispatch of the applicable generationasset, or (b) by Buyer’s failure to perform.
+Under a “System Firm” Transaction, Seller shall only be obligated to Schedule the dispatch of the applicable generation asset but shall have no liability for the actual dispatch of that generation asset.
+Seller’s failure to deliver under a “System Firm” Transaction shall be excused: (a) if Seller has Scheduled the dispatch of the applicable generation asset but the generation asset does not dispatch the applicable power, or (b) by Buyer’s failure to perform.
 In any of such events, Seller shall not be liable to Buyer for any damages, including any amounts determined pursuant to Article Four.
-[For use with Alberta PPA]

 "Unit Firm" means, with respect to a Transaction, that the Product subject to the Transaction is intended to be supplied from a generation asset or assets specified in the Transaction.
-Seller’s failure to deliver all or a portion of the Quantity under a "Unit Firm" Transaction shall be excused: (a) if the specified generation asset(s) are made unavailable to prevent system separation during an emergency, provided Seller has exercised all prudent operating alternatives prior to the interruption or curtailment, or (b) by an event or circumstance that affects the specified generation asset(s) so as to prevent Seller from performing its obligations, which event or circumstance was not anticipated as of the date the Transaction was agreed to, and which is not within the reasonable control of, or the result of the negligence of, the Seller, or (c) by the unavailability of transmission capacity necessary for the delivery of scheduled energy, or (d) by Buyer’s failure to perform.
+Seller’s failure to deliver all or a portion of the Quantity under a "Unit Firm" Transaction shall be excused: (a) if the specified generation asset(s) are made unavailable to prevent system separation during an emergency, provided Seller has exercised all prudent operating alternatives prior to the interruption or curtailment, or (b) by an event or circumstance that affects the specified generation asset(s) so as to prevent Seller from performing its obligations, which event or circumstance was not anticipated as of the date the Transaction was agreed to, and which is not within the reasonable control of, or the result of the negligence of, the Seller, or (c) by the unavailability of transmission capacity necessary for the delivery of Scheduled energy, or (d) by Buyer’s failure to perform.
 In any of such events, Seller shall not be liable to Buyer for any damages, including any amounts determined pursuant to Article Four.

 EXHIBIT A